 Vittorio Grigolo is not normal.
-While no artist is normal – whatever that is – and some are downright strange, Grigolo is something of an eccentric, both onstage (just look at that marvellous baroque bowing he does) and off.
+While no artist is normal – and some are downright strange – Grigolo is something of an eccentric, both onstage (just look at that marvellous baroque bowing he does) and off.
 Here’s an extract from an interview with Italy’s Io Donna magazine which begins in a toy shop on the outskirts of Milan where he’s having problems with his mini helicopter.

 It’s just a hobby, but these remote-controlled models are so difficult to drive that it requires your undivided attention, which forces me isolate myself and so I’m able to unwind.